khangchung15/dotfiles/hypr/Readme.md

 Hyprland will launch desktop environment in Exec Once section

 ## Purpose
-- This is for forcing GTK apps such as the wifi module in waybar to use dark theme
+- This is for forcing GTK apps such as nm-connection-editor (wifi module) in waybar to use dark theme